Kleene-Star/KleeneStar.Core/doc/kleenestar.workflow.md

 - Triggering user or module context
 - Action type and source (e.g., API, UI, Scheduler)
 - Optional delta summary (e.g., number of changed states/transitions)
-- For validation: reference to validation report and severities
-- For publication: mapping summary (old→new states), optional asynchronous job ID
-- For triggers: trigger ID, type (schedule/event), and referenced transition/action
-- For error events: error type, message, context, and retry information

 Events are available both within the application and to connected subsystems and enable reactive UI updates, revision-safe audit logs, plugin hooks, as well as external synchronization with downstream systems.